Visionbi/a_guide_for_the_perplexed/8_Deployment.md

 -----------
 * Make sure all team members are able to monitor the deployment status (e.g. failed components, rollback status etc.)
 * [Auto-] Announce a maintenance window.
-If down time is required, make sure all users are onboard.
+If downtime is required, make sure all users are onboard.
 * When releasing a major version, announce it within the organization (PR).
   Let users know what they may expect from the new version (in terms of